Former Marvel Comics President Stan Lee debunks the myth that the X-Men were a pride Allegory: “No, it was the furthest thing from my mind.”

 In the wake of the debut of the first X-Men ’97 trailer and the revelation that Morph will be made into a “non-binary” character numerous individuals began perpetrating the lie that the X-Men have always been woke and been allegories for racial and sexual orientation injustice.

-X-Men Updates posted on X, “The X-Men have and will always be symbols for inclusion and diversity.
-If you’re a bigot and have a problem with that, you’re not an X-Men fan and you don’t understand the slightest thing about them.”
+X-Men Updates posted on X, “The X-Men have and will always be symbols for inclusion and diversity” and maligned those who disagree.
+“You’re not an X-Men fan and you don’t understand the slightest thing about them.”

 X-Men Updates on X